emillermcglone/Santorini-SoftwareDev/Santorini/README.txt

 - Referee does not have players piped into it.
 It almost seems like it has to access the players through the given board, which inverts the control of the game flow.

-- Implementation classes are not consistent with their interfaces in Design (e.g. rule_checker)
+- Implementation classes are not consistent with their interfaces in Design (e.g. board, rule_checker, strategy)
 - Implementation classes also don't "extend" the interfaces
 - These interfaces/implementation classes seem to accomplish the needed testing tasks, but have no forethought for the actual Santorini game.

+- Method signatures and purpose statements are inaccurate or incomplete.

 Solution:
 - Fix literally every interface